Florinus of Remüs

+History

 Little is known of his life, as there is no early vita.
 Florinus may have been the son of an Anglo-Saxon man and Jewish woman, who converted to Christianity and had settled at Matsch (Mazia) in the Vinschgau Valley on their way back from a pilgrimage to Rome.

 Florinus received his education from a priest at Unterengadin, where he was also ordained.
 He then worked as a priest at Remüs (Ramosch).

 Miracles are attributed to him, including the turning of water into wine.
 After his death, numerous miracles were said to have taken place at his tomb in the parish church of Remüs.

 Veneration

 He is called a confessor of the Faith rather than a martyr.
 After his death, the popularity of his cult increased, and his relics were distributed to various places, including the Florinskirche at Koblenz (in 950 AD) and also Regensburg.
 Vaduz Cathedral and the parish church at Matsch (Mazia) are also dedicated to him.
 He is depicted in a stained-glass window at Chur Cathedral.

+Florinus is the patron saint of Chur.